Last Updated on May 10, 2021 by Danielle

 VTech of Hong Kong acquired one of its biggest rivals, LeapFrog for approximately $72 million.
 That is roughly $1 per share, which is a 78.5 percent premium of the LeapFrog’s closing price.
 Still, 2 years ago LeapFrog traded at $8 dollars a share when it was considered a major leader in the industry

 Founded more than 20 year ago in Emeryville, California, LeapFrog was a leader in children’s education toys, selling a line of tablets for kids and other education toys.
 LeapFrog is most known for its LeapPad tablet.
 It’s a tablet with kid appropriate software.
 If you have kids, you probably have a LeapFrog tablet lying around.
-At one time, it was one of the top Christmas gifts for kids.
+At one time, it was one of the top Christmas gifts for kids in 2021.

 Recently, the company has struggled to complete with not only toy companies but technology companies like Apple.
 The tablet market is beginning to slow down and LeapFrog’s latest LeapTV learning video game platform failed to attract customers.

 Things started to look bad for LeapFrog when it released its latest company earnings report.
 The company reported annual sales of $339.1 million in 2015, which is the lowest ever since the company became public in 2002.

 Even last November, LeapFrog was conducting a strategic review of the company’s future goals.
 LeapFrog was just unable to attract customers to its business model and soon found itself surpassed by VTech and even Apple.
 LeapFrog used to have an entire line of educational toys for kids but gambled that steady business away with the rise of tablets.